 Each of the Institutes has a unique character and curriculum focused on leadership skill-building, Jewish learning, and Jewish communal issues, as well as opportunities for the cohort to connect and learn together as colleagues.
 The Foundation pays for transportation, room, board, and program expenses associated with the Institutes.
 All Institute dates will be set as far in advance as possible.
-Confirmed Institute dates are shared with fellows in the Fellowship Institutes and Gatherings Document that accompanies their acceptance to the fellowship.
+Confirmed Institute dates are shared with fellows in the Fellowship Institute Details that accompanies their acceptance to the fellowship.
 The Foundation adheres to rigorous kashrut standards at Institutes and official Fellowship-wide events.
+The Foundation covers all costs of the Institutes for Wexner Field Fellows.